canjs/canjs/guides/state.md

 ![](../can/guides/images/7_application_state_routing/FirstComponentToAppStateCommunication.png)

-Finally, let's remove the code in the app.js that set the restaurant to "Spago" by default:
+Next, let's remove the code in the app.js that set the restaurant to "Spago" by default:

 ```
 //-->Remove this line: